BYU-Hydroinformatics/gwdm/docs/source/datapreparation.rst

 **Well Locations File**
 ------------------------
-Well locations are organized in CSV files where each row represents a well location and the columns represents well attributes.
+Well locations are organized in CSV files where each row represents a well location and the columns represent well attributes.
 These typically can be exported from Excel or from a well database.

 Wells are organized by aquifers in the app.
 There are two ways to prepare well locations files.

 1. Create a single CSV file with all wells and assign each well an aquifer ID corresponding to the aquifer it is located in.
-This allows the GWDM app to match the aquifer ID attribute from the well location file to the aquifer ID that was inputed with the aquifer polygons in the previous step.
+This allows the GWDM app to match the aquifer ID attribute from the well location file to the aquifer ID that was input with the aquifer polygons in the previous step.
 This allows you to import all of the wells associated with your region in a single step.
 However, it does require that you have aquifer IDs associated with your wells.
-If you do not have Aquifer IDs, you can use one of the support scripts we have provided to automatically generated the IDs based on the aquifer polygon files and the well coordinates.
+If you do not have Aquifer IDs, you can use one of the support scripts we have provided to automatically generate the IDs based on the aquifer polygon files and the well coordinates.

 2. Create a separate CSV file that contains only wells belonging to a single aquifer.
 This method does not require an aquifer ID as all of the wells are imported to a assigned aquifer.
 With this method, you create multiple well files - one per aquifer, and then import the wells one at a time.
 Each time you import the wells, you explicitly select the aquifer polygon the wells should be assigned to.

 .. image:: images_dataprep/wells.png